publiccodenet/about/organization/roadmap.md

 * Build a diverse founding member base
 * Develop business cases and case study material
-* Pilot codebase stewardship
+* Research and develop alpha codebase stewardship
-* Research service development
 * Define the value proposition for members
 * Define what founding membership would entail